farcasterxyz/protocol/README.md

 Casts come in several different flavors and the protocol can be extended to support many more types in the future.
 Each type is stored in it's own two-phase set which may have additional rules for merging new messages into the set.

 ### 4.1.1 Short Text Casts
-A short public post created by a user that can appear directly on their profile, as a reply to another cast, url or on-chain item.
-Short casts can have upto 280 unicode characters and two embeds.
-The `parentUri` property can reference any URI, except for itself or its children.
+A *Short Text Cast* is a 280 character public message created by an account.

+A Short Text Cast can stand on its own or be interpreted as a reply if `parentUri` points to another cast, on-chain item or URL.
+When deleted, a Short Text Cast should be soft-deleted and its content removed, but its replies are still considered valid and can be displayed to the user.

 ```ts
 type CastShortTextBody = {